 Source: The DrinksBusiness

 To draw more customers to a wine delivery service, the startup created a kind of a virtual sommelier that provides users with tasting tips, the perfect serving temperature and what food would better compliment wine flavors.

-SippCLUB iOS/Android is an educative application that uses augmented reality system to get subscribers engaged with every bottle of delivered wine.
+SippCLUB iOS/Android is an educative AR app that uses the augmented reality system to get subscribers engaged with every bottle of delivered wine.

-The AR app works only with bottles that are provided via SippClub’s wine-box subscription service and is about helping consumers find the best wine for their tastes and budget.
+The augmented reality mobile app works only with bottles that are provided via SippClub’s wine-box subscription service and is about helping consumers find the best wine for their tastes and budget.

 Each month, subscribers are sent to their door a box of three bottles of previously selected wine for £29.